 A native of Washington state, Kathi Gregoire graduated from Western Washington University in 1993 with a Bachelor of Arts in History.
 Soon after graduating, Kathi sensed a call to full-time ministry, and in 1996 she became a Chi Alpha missionary at Montana State University – Bozeman.
 Her life was turned upside down in 2001, when she suffered a brain injury in a skiing mishap that caused lingering effects that forced her to step down from her Chi Alpha position in 2006.

-However, after experiencing a miraculous healing from God, Kathi returned to full-time ministry in 2015 as a chaplain for the sheriff’s office in Gallatin County, in which Bozeman is located.
+However, after experiencing miraculous healing from God, Kathi returned to full-time ministry in 2015 as a chaplain for the sheriff’s office in Gallatin County, in which Bozeman is located.
 In addition, she graduated in 2018 from Global University with a Master of Arts in Ministerial Studies.
 Kathi has been married since 2001 to her husband Jerry, who she met through Chi Alpha at MSU – Bozeman.
-She shares how the ministry prepared her for her current job, and the opportunities that come with it.
+After 25 years in Montana, she and her husband moved to Joyce, Washington, to be closer to my family.
+Kathi shares how the ministry prepared her for her current job, and the opportunities that come with it.

 Describe the impact Chi Alpha had on you as a student.